What’s happening to the ‘tax burden’?

 Under Labour’s plans the IFS says the tax burden would increase at a slightly higher rate than under current OBR forecasts, reaching 37.4% by 2028/29.
 This would be the highest level on record.

-The Conservatives’ plans would see the tax burden increase at a slightly lower rate than under current forecasts, reaching 36.8% by 2028/29.
+It forecast that the Conservatives’ plans would have seen the tax burden increase at a slightly lower rate than under current forecasts, reaching 36.8% by 2028/29.
 This would still be the third highest level on record.

 What does this mean for ‘working people’?